-The Gaoping Submarine Canyon (GPSC) off Southwest Taiwan had been extensively studied for its geology and biological community structure.
-However, the carbon cycle across the sediment-water interface and environmental effect on ecosystem functioning remained unclear.
-This study attempts to contribute knowledge gap in benthic foodweb by quantifying the carbon cycling in this SMR-fed submarine canyon ecosystem.
+The Gaoping Submarine Canyon (GPSC) off Southwest Taiwan has been extensively studied for its geology and biological community structure.
+However, the carbon cycle across the sediment-water interface and the environmental control on benthic ecosystem functioning remained unclear.
+This study attempts to contribute knowledge gap in benthic foodweb by quantifying the carbon cycling in this small mountain river (SMR)-fed submarine canyon ecosystem.

-First, biotic and abiotic carbon stocks in the upper GPSC (abbreviated as GC1) and adjacent slope (abbreviated as GS1) were estimated and examined whether the seasonal difference existed in these stock estimates.
-Then, I combined biological and geochemical data collected at GC1 and GS1 from 2014 to 2020 along with literature data to compare the carbon fluxes between the two sites.
-Thirdly, I constructed linear inverse models (LIM) to compare tocarbon flows in simplified food webs.
-Finally, I used selected network indices to examine the ecosystem function and characteristics of the GPSC and GS foodwebs.
+First, biotic and abiotic carbon stocks in the upper GPSC (GC1) and adjacent slope (GS1) were estimated and examined for the seasonal difference.
+Then, I combined biological and geochemical data from 2014 to 2020 with literature data to construct linear inverse models (LIM) and compared the carbon food webs between GC1 and GS1.
+Finally, I used selected network indices to examine the ecosystem function and food web characteristics between the canyon and slope habitats.